 Solar energy has seen a huge increase in the last few years.
 People are installing solar panels in their houses to become more energy efficient.
 Whether you are thinking about installing solar panels or have seen someone installing them, there may be some questions you are curious about.

-One such question that many people ask is what solar panels are made of.
-Along with this, there have been several queries and worries related to the solar panel manufacturing process.
+One such question many people ask is what solar panels are made of.
+Along with this, several queries and worries related to the solar panel manufacturing process have arisen.

-If you want to install a solar panel in your house, it is necessary to get all your queries answered.
+If you want to install a solar panel in your house, you must get all your queries answered.
 The guide answers the question – what are solar panels made of?
 It also covers other queries that you may have about the solar panel manufacturing process.

 What are the Components of a Solar Panel?